Wichita State University Profile

 Gregory Hand, dean of the College of Health Professions

-Andrew Hippisley, dean of Fairmount College of Liberal Arts and Sciences
+Sarah Beth Estes, dean of Fairmount College of Liberal Arts and Sciences

-Brent Mai, dean of university libraries
+Brent Mai, dean of University Libraries

-Anthony Muscat, dean of the College of Engineering
+Ali P. Gordon, dean of the College of Engineering

 Jeremy Patterson, dean of the College of Innovation and Design, executive director for innovation and new ventures